anoopsarkar/nlp-class/faq.md

 and selecting `Members` from the dropdown menu.
 On the page that loads up type in `{{site.instructor}}` in the `Add new user` box and then change the role permissions from `Guest` to `Developer` in the dropdown menu.
-Click on `Add to Project` to add the instructor to your github repo.
+Click on `Add to Project` to add the instructor to your gitlab repo.
+Do the same steps to add the TA usernames as a developer to your gitlab repo.
+The TA usernames are given on [the main page](index.html).

 Set up the Secure Shell (ssh) keys so you can access your repo without a password.
 First follow [the instructions on